On the geodesic hypothesis in general relativity: Existence of Initial Data

 where $m_0$ is the Euclidean metric on $\mathbb{R}^3$, that is, $(m_0)_{ii}=1$, $(m_0)_{ij}=0$ if $i\neq j$.
 We have the following existence result of the initial data $(\mathbb{R}^3, \bar g, \bar K, \phi^\ep_0, \phi_1^\ep)$. \begin{thm} Let $(\Si_0, \bar h, \bar k)$ be the initial data for the vacuum spacetime $(\mathcal{M}, h)$ such that $\bar h\in M^{4, -1}$, $\bar k\in H^{3, 0}$, $\tr \bar k=0$.
 Assume the matter field $\phi_0\in H^{3, -1}$, $\phi_1\in H^{2, 0}$.
 Then there exists $\ep_0>0$ such that for all $\ep<\ep_0$, there exists a Riemannian metric $\bar g$ and a symmetric two tensor $\bar K$ satisfying the constraint equations \eqref{coneq} and the estimates \eqref{initialdata}. \end{thm} \begin{remark} The method here also applies to the case $\tr \bar k=constant$ which has been studies in \cite{Imfunc_bruhat}.
 However, the assumption $\bar k\in H^{3, 0}$ together with $\tr\bar k=constant$ imply that $\tr \bar k=0$.
 For the general case $\tr \bar k\neq 0$, see the work of Corvino and Schoen \cite{corvino_schoen}. \end{remark}

 The existence of $\bar g$, $\bar K$ has been shown in \cite{GREE_bruhat}, \cite{Imfunc_bruhat} by using implicit function theorem.
-For consistence, we repeat the prove.
+For completeness, we repeat the proof.
 However, the difficulty here is to show that $\bar g$, $\bar K$ obey the estimates \eqref{initialdata} for all $\delta=\ep^q$, $q>1$ or $\delta=\ep_0\ep$, in particular the estimate

 The approach of previous works can only imply

 We improve this estimate by relying on a Hardy's inequality(see Lemma \ref{lemhardyineqV}) for the first order linear operator $L_V$(defined below), which does not have any nontrivial kernel in the class $H^{2, -1}$.
 Before proving this theorem, we make a convention that $A\les B$ means $A\leq CB$ for some constant $C$ depending on $\bar h$, $\phi_0$, $\phi_1$. \begin{remark} Suggested by our argument for the main theorem, the previous results in \cite{GREE_bruhat}, \cite{Imfunc_bruhat} may imply the above existence theorem if we consider the rescaled constraint equations.
 However, the estimates depends on the $H^{4, -1}$ norm of the given metric $\bar h$.
 After scaling, the $H^{4, -1}$ norm of the scaled metric $\bar h^\ep(x)=\bar h(\ep x)$ depends on $\ep$.
 In fact, it can be shown that the scaled norm has size $\ep^{-\frac{3}{2}+w}=\ep^{-\f12}$.
 Hence considering the scaled constraint equations can not lead to the above theorem directly. \end{remark}